elear/architecture/draft-ietf-rats-architecture.md

 running a weak version of firmware provides a way to aim attacks better.

-Many Claims in attestation Evidence and Attestation Results are potentially Personally Identifying Information) depending on the end-to-end use case of the remote attestation procedure.
+Many Claims in attestation Evidence and Attestation Results are potentially Personally Identifying Information (PII) depending on the end-to-end use case of the remote attestation procedure.
-Remote attestation that goes up to include containers and applications may further reveal details about specific systems or users.
+Remote attestation that goes up to include containers and applications, e.g., in a multi-tenant architecture, may further reveal details about specific systems or users.

 In some cases, an attacker may be able to make inferences about the contents of attestation Evidence from the resulting effects or timing of the processing.
 For example, an attacker might be able to infer the value of specific Claims if it knew that only certain values were accepted by the Relying Party.

-Evidence and Attestation Results are expected to be integrity protected (i.e. via signing or a secure channel) and optionally might be confidentiality protected via encryption.
+Evidence and Attestation Results are expected to be integrity protected (i.e. either via signing or a secure channel) and optionally might be confidentiality protected via encryption.
 If confidentiality protection via signing the conceptual messages is omitted or unavailable, the protecting protocols that convey Evidence or Attestation Results are responsible for detailing what kinds of information are disclosed, and to whom they are exposed.